opencomputeproject/SAI/doc/ECMP/Hierarchical-ECMP.md

 The old nexthop members and the nexthop group is deleted Hence, of there is a transition of a nexthop containing only ip nexthops to ip nexthop plus tunnel nexthop then a always a new nexthop group is created with the SAI_NEXT_HOP_GROUP_ATTR_IP_NEXTHOP_ONLY set to flase (earlier it would be true) and vice versa.

-Existing implementation will have a the default value of SAI_NEXT_HOP_GROUP_ATTR_HIERARCHICAL_NEXTHOP as false meaning the current behavior is maintained for backward compataiblity reasons.
+Existing implementation will have a the default value of SAI_NEXT_HOP_GROUP_ATTR_HIERARCHICAL_NEXTHOP as true meaning the current behavior is maintained for backward compataiblity reasons.

 Capability query can be used to find of out if a given HW supports hierarchical ECMP supporting SAI_NEXT_HOP_GROUP_ATTR_HIERARCHICAL_NEXTHOP flag.